noahzeisberg/FyUTILS/README.md

 ## Getting started with FyUTILS

 Please make sure you're using FyUTILS in a Windows environment since it's "native" for windows only.
-Most
+The most features will be available on linux and macos too, but they're not tested or maintained.

 First, open up a command prompt window as administrator and go to the directory, your main.py is located: